Barr, in FNC interview, confirms 'focused investigations' of Antifa, hammers 'dangerous' push to defund police

 Barr reiterated that the move to clear the park and move the White House perimeter out one block was the right one.

-"The president of the United States should be able to walk one block out of the White House to the church of presidents," Barr said, calling it a "canard" that Lafayette Park was cleared for political reasons.
+"As I've said, the president of the United States should be able to walk one block from the White House out to the 'church of presidents,'" Barr said.
+"He should be able to do that.
+And, you know, this canard that this exercise was done to make that possible is totally false.
+I don't see anything wrong with the president walking over to the church."

+Authorities initially insisted tear gas had not been used on those park protesters, before walking that statement back.

 Demonstraters, Barr said, have become extreme not only in their actions but also their demands, including their push to defund police departments.